DocumentationBook/SphinxDocumentation/research/sphinx/app_init/index.rst

       self.events.emit('config-inited', self.config)

-   .. note:: This is where you can handle the event emitted after the ``app.config`` object is initialized.
+   .. note:: This is where you can handle the 'config-inited' event emitted
+      after the ``app.config`` object is initialized.

    For more information about subscribing to events, see `Sphinx core events <https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx-core-events>`_.